-As the winter progresses, the pressure increases and students develop different ways to cope with accomplishing more in less time with less energy.
+As the semester progresses, the pressure increases and students develop different ways to cope with accomplishing more in less time with less energy.
 Often this means foregoing sleep and slamming caffeinated beverages, but these are not the healthiest choices and can actually work against your brain’s ability to function.

 Getting sick at college will certainly not help during mid-term exams.
 So what are some healthier strategies to get through the rest of the semester with your grade point average and your sanity intact?